 The Lifelong Learning Platform organises a yearly evaluation of the implementation of the Erasmus+ programme.
 The survey aims to provide decision-makers with an evaluation coming from the programme’s direct beneficiaries on what works and what could be improved.
 The survey contains questions on various aspects related for instance to the application procedures, to the relations with the national and European agencies, the financial rules and the reporting processes.

-In 2018, the Lifelong Learning Platform will launch the 5th annual review of the Erasmus+ programme implementation and it will addressed to NGOs and civil society organisations that benefit from or have applied for the Erasmus+ programme.
+In 2019, the Lifelong Learning Platform launched the 6th annual review of the Erasmus+ programme implementation and it addressed NGOs and civil society organisations that benefit from or have applied for the Erasmus+ programme.